 Phil Coker served with the US Army in the US, Europe, Asia and the Middle East as a Cavalry Officer and Analyst for 32 years, achieving the rank of Brigadier General.
 After retirement, he joined Northrop Grumman as a Director, ultimately managing four production facilities in the US and UK, building robots and command and control systems for the Department of Defense and Law Enforcement customers.

 Upon retirement in 2016 he formed a consulting company, and was then appointed as the President, EOS Defense Systems USA in February 2018.
 He is a graduate of the United States Military Academy, holds a master’s degree in Systems Management from USC and a graduate certificate in leadership coaching from the University of Texas in Dallas.

 Morrell John Berry is a former US government official who was named President of the American Australian Association in 2016.
 He completed degrees at the University of Maryland, College Park and Syracuse University and worked in local government and as a legislative aide in state government from 1982 to 1985.

 From 1985 to 1994, Mr Berry worked as legislative director for U.S. Representative Steny Hoyer.
 He then held posts in the U.S. Treasury Department, the Smithsonian Institution, and the U.S. Department of the Interior until 2000, and worked as director of the National Fish and Wildlife Foundation and the National Zoological Park until 2009, when he was nominated to be the director of the United States Office of Personnel Management.

-Mr Berry took office after being confirmed by the United States Senate in April 2009.
+Mr Berry took office after being confirmed the United States Senate in April 2009.
 In June 2013, President Obama nominated Berry to be the U.S. Ambassador to Australia.
-He was confirmed by unanimous consent of the U.S. Senate in August 2013.
+He was confirmed unanimous consent of the U.S. Senate in August 2013.